 Commercial and industrial projects to be subdivided for sale are required to install a minimum drainage system as described in (a) and (b) below.
-Projects permitted in such a manner shall require deed restrictions which notify lot or tract purchasers of the amount of additional on-site storm water management system necessary to provide flood attenuation and any additional retention/detention required for water quality purposes.
+Projects permitted in such a manner shall require deed restrictions which notify lot or tract purchasers of the amount of additional on-site storm water management system necessary to provide flood attenuation and any additional retention/detention required for water quality purposes:

 - a.
-The required water quality system must have treatment capacity for one inch of runoff if wet detention is used, or one-half inch of runoff if retention, effluent filtration or exfiltration is used, from the total developed site and contributing offsite area. - b.
+The required water quality system must have treatment capacity for the volume of runoff necessary to meet the performance standard specified in Part II of Volume I. one inch of runoff if wet detention is used, or one-half inch of runoff if retention, effluent filtration or exfiltration is used, from the total developed site and contributing offsite area. - b.
 A stormwater collection and conveyance system must be provided to interconnect the retention/detention system with the project outfall, including access points to the system available to each individual lot or tract.
 The system shall be sized to limit discharge under full build-out design conditions to the allowable discharge.